In order to be considered for IUPUI competitive scholarships, you must fill out a scholarship application (via the online process).

 Instructions for completing the application:

-You can apply for the same Freshman Scholarships via Onestart.
+You can apply for the same Freshman Scholarships via Onestart when the application comes available in October.
 Here's how:

-1. Once you are at www.onestart.iu.edu, click on the "Public Services" tab to your left.
+1. Once you are at www.onestart.iu.edu, click on the "Student Self-Service" tab to your left.

 Now you can apply directly for scholarships through the online process!